Numeri-Dev/hyprupld/README.md

 ## About

-HyprUpld is an all-in-one screenshot tool designed to streamline the process of capturing and uploading screenshots across Linux and macOS (experimental) platforms.
+HyprUpld is an all-in-one screenshot tool designed to streamline the process of capturing and uploading screenshots across Linux platforms.

 For more information, visit the [official website](https://hyprupld.space).